mrpgmr67/mrpgmr67/README.md

 ### Hi there, I'm Mike otherwise known as Mr. Programmer [mrpgmr67][website]👋

-## I'm a Digital Teraformer, Architect, and Teacher of the next generation of talent!
+## I'm a Digital Teraformer and Educator of the next generation of data talent!
 - 🔭 I’m currently working on cleaning up my data science courses for the fall semester
 - 🌱 I’m currently learning Mandarin
 - 👯 I’m looking to collaborate with other content creators